-- The Atari arcade game featured a dancer after clearing each level.
-This dancer eventually gets the hook.
+- The Atari arcade game featured a dancer after clearing every third round.
+Push the rotation button to give him the hook.

 - In Tengen's version, several dancers can appear based on the number of Triples and Tetrises cleared during a level.
 They take a bow after either completing the act or if you wish not to see it.

 - Jack of All Stats: The T block.
 Because it has the most sides out of all the other pieces, and it's the only one able to T-Spin, you can practically put it anywhere on the board, granted there's an open space.

 - Konami Code: In Tengen's NES version, inputting the code while the game is paused replaces your current piece with a straight piece as seen in this video.
 It only works once per 30-line section.

 - Mechanical Lifeforms: The Minos in Tetris Worlds.